Slip into the water with the almost mythical unicorns of the sea

 Narwhal are creatures of habit and despite spending most of their time off shore, they predictably come to the same fjords and passes on their way between their winter and summer homes.
 In the winter they stay in a relatively small area, sticking to very deep water, away from the fast ice.
 This has lead to them being able to dive to incredible depths for up to 25 minutes at a time to enable them to successfully feed.
 They dive between 18 and 25 times per day, and hence spend an incredible amount of time deep under the water in these cold winter months.

 During the Spring, with summer fast approaching, the fast ice around Baffin Island, Bylot Island and Lancaster Island begins to melt.
 The narwhal head towards the coast, northwards towards their summer grounds exploring the fast receding floe edge looking for cracks in which they can make their way further.
 This is the best time to see them, as they tend to seek the cracks in the same areas year on year.

 In the summer they often only dive from 30 to 300 metres to find food, and spend a lot more time at the surface.
 It is possible to see them at this time as well.
 As Autumn comes in they speedily escape their summer grounds before the fast ice freezes them over.
 At this time, unlike the Spring, they spend little time lingering around and generally swim directly to deeper, safer waters.

 How can I see the narwhal migration?

 The best way to see the narwhal migration is during the Spring as they navigate the ice cracks and floe edges north of Baffin Island.
 You can camp just back from the floe edge itself between Bylot and Baffin, and spend your days relaxing on the floe edge, watching out for narwhal and other wildlife, from eider ducks to beluga whales and walruses.
-If you’re in luck and spot some narwhal, or even belugas or bowheads, it may even be possible to snorkel with them.

 Best time to go